Chapter 11 Seeds

 11.5 Performing tests on seeds

-Tests on seeds are performed in much the same way as for the other models.
+Tests on seeds are performed in much the same way as other models.
 The only trick is to insert the name of the csv file.
 For example, to run a test of our 2014-tripdata.csv

 which is our seed model, we execute dbt test --select 2014-tripdata